Burrendah Boulevard works and pop up skate facility

 Will there be traffic disruptions during construction?

-Disruptions will be kept to a minimal.
-Works will be scheduled to minimise disruptions to peaks use of the Precinct.
-At times, work will require for car parks to be closed or restricted.
+Yes.
+We are scheduling construction to ensure disruptions are minimised.
+At times, work will require for lanes, crossovers and car parks to be closed or restricted.
 There will be signage on site to indicate any road or layout changes.

 New skate plaza concept

 What is the City proposing to do to the existing skate park at Burrendah Park?